In this blog, we will go through the following topics –

 Watch this video by Intellipaat, to start learning Programming today.

 The list of tools and programming languages in Computer Science is endless.
 So the skill set depends on the job role that you want to go for.

 Data Science Careers

-Data science has evolved as the most promising career option for skilled professionals.
-Data Science has already been declared as The Hottest Profession of the 21st Century.
+Data science has evolved into the most promising career option for skilled professionals.
+Data Science has already been declared The Hottest Profession of the 21st Century.
 The different jobs available in the Data Science industry are –

 - Data Science